CipherTrustee/certisfy-verifier/README.md

     ```javascript
     const verification = await certisfyCrypto.verifyClaim(claim,receiverId,claim.trustChain || true);
     ```

+    The `verification` object represents the result of the verification.
+Review the console to see what it looks like and also take a look at the markup of the console app to see how this verification object maps to verification result presented in the UI.

+    This object is rather opaque, see `getVerificationResult` below for a way to get a simplier result object.

 2. `verifyVouches(claim,verification)`

     This function is used to verify any vouching associated with a claim.